-This proposal impacts all employers and Plan 2 members through increased contribution rates.
-With the exception of WSPRS members1, this proposal will not affect member contribution rates in Plan 1 since they are fixed in statute.
-Additionally, this proposal will not affect member contribution rates in Plans 3 since they do not contribute to their employer-provided defined benefit.
+This bill impacts all employers and Plan 2 members through increased contribution rates.
+With the exception of WSPRS members1, this bill will not affect member contribution rates in Plan 1 since they are fixed in statute.
+Additionally, this bill will not affect member contribution rates in Plans 3 since they do not contribute to their employer-provided defined benefit.